minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-rope-in-a-box.md

 We have this 20 meters (about 66 feet) long rope that we use as a leash when we go swimming or playing football with Miki.
 Miki is so pray driven, that we can’t let him roam free without a leash.
 We have so much rabbits, squirrels and geese around here that we are afraid that Miki gets hit by a car when he goes and chase them over the street.

 So I put this rope into a cardboard box and take the metal snap hook out.
-Then I divide Miki’s kibbles roughly in four portions and sprinkle them in the box.
+Then I divide Miki’s kibble roughly in four portions and sprinkle them in the box.

 ---